 The powerful, dominating type: self-confident, decisive, willful, and confrontational

 The Challenger types often have some issues as they like to be in control.
 They are confident but can quickly turn egotistical and domineering.
-As managers they could tend to rule with an iron fist and not be the greatest delegators, preferring to do the job themselves to ensure it’s right.
+So, as managers they could tend to rule with an iron fist and not be the greatest delegators.
+That’s because they prefer to do the job themselves to ensure it’s right.

 TYPE #9: THE PEACEMAKER